This scholarship supports postgraduate research students studying Japanese Studies to undertake travel as part of their studies.

 II. upon submission of the thesis or at the end of the award,

-III. if the student ceases to be a full-time student and prior approval has not been obtained to hold the Scholarship on a part-time basis,
+III. if the student ceases to be a full-time student and prior approval from the Head of School of Languages and Cultures has not been obtained to hold the Scholarship on a part-time basis,

 IV. upon the recipient having completed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy,

-V. if the recipient does not undertake relevant travel to Japan as part of their Masters by Research or PhD within the required time frame,
+V. if the recipient does not undertake relevant travel to Japan as part of their Masters by Research or PhD,

 b.
 The Scholarship may also be terminated by the University before this time if, in the opinion of the University:

 I. the course of study is not being carried out with competence and diligence or in accordance with the terms of this offer,

 II. the student fails to maintain satisfactory progress, or

 III. the student has committed misconduct or other inappropriate conduct.

 c.
 Once the Scholarship has been terminated, it will not be reinstated unless due to University error.